k9lego/discord-bot-boilerplate/README.md

 ## Universal Instructions (Follow the Instructions for your OS then come here)
 You'll then need to install the [Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 Once you open up Visual Studio Code, go to the extensions tab and search for ``ms-vscode-remote.remote-containers`` and Install it.

 Now open the Command Palette.
-To open it, hit F1, otherwise right click the green icon in the lower right corner will get you to where you need as well.
+To open it, hit F1.
+Otherwise right click the green icon in the lower right corner will get you the ``Remote-Containers`` commands.

 Now click ``Remote-Containers: Clone Repository in Container Volume...``